michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 type: On-Screen
 experience: Unplugged Coding Experience
 subject: Games
+relatedActivities:
+  - "Mission: Visiting Animals"
+  - "Mission: Travelling to the moon"
 description: This activity challenges players to build a sequence to complete a mission.
 whatYouNeed: >-
   ### Tools